 Can I buy property using a self-managed superannuation fund?

-You can use self-managed superannuation funds to buy residential and commercial property with an SMSF loan.
+You can use self-managed superannuation funds to buy residential and commercial property with a SMSF loan.

-Wouldn’t it be nice to retire in style, taking up new hobbies in your own home, dabbling in investment property or under a palm tree of your holiday home?
+Wouldn’t it be nice to retire in style.
+With a SMSF, you could take up new hobbies in your own home, dabble in investment property or lay a palm tree of a holiday home.
 You might be able to borrow money to buy property using a self-managed superannuation fund, or SMSF.
 Try our SMSF calculator below to see if you qualify.

 With a SMSF loan you can: